The Memory Sorrow and Thorn by Tad Williams

 • History and Prophecy: The cyclical nature of history and the weight of prophecy play significant roles in the unfolding events.

-Popular: Tana French’s Books in Order: Complete Guide in Chronological Sequence
+Popular: Mick Herron’s Books in Order: Complete Guide in Chronological Sequence

 Memory, Sorrow, and Thorn Series in Order